 Lastly, we find an intriguing behavioral pattern that governs scientists searching for potential attributions to failures.
 Our participants tended to initially search for failure attributions over which they had complete autonomy, which we categorized as an internal attribution.
 Examples include questioning their direct roles in data production failure.
 Only a handful of failure-solving processes started with external attribution, such as questioning published techniques or the quality of materials prepared by collaborators.
-While scientists internalizing failures may be attributed to enculturation (Delamont and Atkinson 2001; Wylie 2019), social norms (Merton 1973), and their prior beliefs (Dunbar 1995; Klahr 2002), it is important to note that such internalization of failure can often explain the delay in identifying false research that leads to a replication and reliability crisis (Reich 2009).
+Scientists internalizing failures may be attributed to enculturation (Delamont and Atkinson 2001; Wylie 2019), social norms (Merton 1973), their prior beliefs (Dunbar 1995; Klahr 2002), as well as the stability of theories at hand along with their surrounding social and institutional contexts (Collins 1998; Collins 1981; Pinch 1985).
+However, it is important to note that such internalization of failure can often explain the delay in identifying false research that leads to a replication and reliability crisis (Reich 2009).

 This paper first reviews relevant studies from STS, sociology of work, and cognitive science that provide useful insights for our research questions and methodologies.
 We then discuss our methods and data collection, followed by our findings on how scientists address data production failures.
 We also introduce a behavioral model developed based on our observations, which we call the "Cycle of Doubt."
-We then discuss the implications of our findings, including for the organization of work in science and the potential roles of AI in improving data production.
+We then discuss the implications of our findings and potential research avenues for the organization of work in science.